 Tentative Map: The project includes a Vesting Tentative Map (No. 11187) for condominium purposes to allow each of the three residential units to be owned separately.
-Pursuant to Section 10-3.1506 of the Hayward Municipal Code, the Planning Commission must make the following findings in order to recommend approval a Vesting Tentative Map by the City Council:
+Pursuant to Section 10-3.1506 of the Hayward Municipal Code, the City Council must make the following findings in order to approve a Vesting Tentative Map:

-- The proposed subdivision is not in conflict with the General Plan and applicable specific plans and neighborhood plans: - The proposed subdivision meets the requirements of the City Zoning Ordinance; - No approval of variances or other exceptions are required for the approval of the subdivision.
+- The proposed subdivision is not in conflict with the General Plan and applicable specific plans and neighborhood plans; - The proposed subdivision meets the requirements of the City Zoning Ordinance; and - No approval of variances or other exceptions are required for the approval of the subdivision.

-Additionally, pursuant to Section 66474 of the State Subdivision Map Act7, the Planning Commission must also make the following findings in order to recommend approval of the Vesting Tentative Map by the City Council when approving a Vesting Tentative Map:
+Additionally, pursuant to Section 66474 of the State Subdivision Map Act7, the City Council must also make the following findings to approve a Vesting Tentative Map:

-- The proposed map is consistent with applicable general and specific plans as specified in Government Code Section 65451; - The design or improvement of the proposed subdivision is consistent with applicable general and specific plans: - The site is physically suitable for the type of development being proposed; - The site is physically suitable for the proposed density of development; - The design of the subdivision or the proposed improvements are not likely to cause substantial environmental damage or substantially and avoidably injure fish or wildlife or their habitat: - The design of the subdivision or type of improvements is not likely to cause serious public health problems; and - The design of the subdivision or the type of improvements will not conflict with easements, acquired by the public at large, for access through or use of property within the proposed subdivision.
+- The proposed map is consistent with applicable general and specific plans as specified in Government Code Section 65451; - The design or improvement of the proposed subdivision is consistent with applicable general and specific plans; - The site is physically suitable for the type of development being proposed; - The site is physically suitable for the proposed density of development; - The design of the subdivision or the proposed improvements are not likely to cause substantial environmental damage or substantially and avoidably injure fish or wildlife or their habitat; - The design of the subdivision or type of improvements is not likely to cause serious public health problems; and - The design of the subdivision or the type of improvements will not conflict with easements, acquired by the public at large, for access through or use of property within the proposed subdivision.